alexwoolford/alexwoolford.github.io/_posts/2021-06-02-monitor-neo4j-with-prometheus.md

 Neo4j Enterprise has a built-in Prometheus endpoint that can be enabled by setting a couple of properties in `neo4j.conf`.

-In this article, we'll walk-through the setup of Prometheus to capture metrics from a Neo4j database, and the host it's running on.
+In this article we'll walk-through the setup of Prometheus to capture metrics from a Neo4j database, and the host it's running on.
 We'll also setup Grafana in order to visualize some of those metrics in a dashboard.

 A compelling reason to use Prometheus/Grafana is that the Neo4j database doesn't exist in isolation.
 Various applications might read from and write to the Neo4j database.
-And the database itself runs on a Linux host, which provides CPU, RAM, disk, etc...
-From a dev-ops perspective, it's important that we can correlate events across systems.
+And the database itself runs on a Linux host, which provides CPU, RAM, disk, etc. From a dev-ops perspective, it's important that we can correlate events across systems.

 In addition, a production system will integrate with an incident management service such as [PagerDuty](https://www.pagerduty.com/), [VictorOps](https://victorops.com/), or [OpsGenie](https://www.atlassian.com/software/opsgenie).
 Prometheus has integrations with these solutions.